 Technical support will ensure that options with the highest resilience impact will be selected, as well as options that foster sustainable utilization of natural resources.
-The selected options should he complemented with implementation and financing scheme that can be replicated and disseminated to broader audience.
+The selected options should be complemented with implementation and financing scheme that can be replicated and disseminated to broader audience.
 This process of selecting on-target actions that have the highest impact will ensure the effectiveness of the selected actions in addressing climate change impact.

-The type of adaptation actions conducted in village level similar to those that will be implemented at city level, particularly on aquaculture/farm pond, mangrove restoration and construction of sanitation facilities.
-This similarity is due to the fact that actions implemented at the targeted village will be treated as pilot measures for city-wide replication, allowing for evaluation on the implemented pilot scheme.
+The type of adaptation actions conducted in village level are similar to those that will be implemented city level. at particularly on aquaculture/farm pond, mangrove restoration and construction of sanitation facilities.
+This similarity is due to the fact that implemented the actions at targeted village will be treated as measures for city-wide replication, allowing for evaluation on the implemented pilot scheme.
 This piloting approach is seen as cost-effective approach rather than implementing city-wide scale directly.
-This approach will assist in identifying weaknesses strengths arise from the pilot process; where the weaknesses can be addressed and the strengths can be amplified for the purpose of city-wide replication.
+This approach will assist in identifying weaknesses and strengths arise from the pilot process: where the weaknesses can be addressed and strengths can be amplified for the purpose of city-wide replication.